sensu/sensu-docs/content/sensu-go/6.1/operations/maintain-sensu/troubleshoot.md

 One trade-off in etcd's design is its sensitivity to disk and CPU latency.
 When certain latency tolerances are regularly exceeded, failures will cascade.
-Sensu will attempt to recover from these conditions when it can, but
+Sensu will attempt to recover from these conditions when it can, but this may not be successful.

 To maximize Sensu Go performance, we recommend that you:
  * Follow our [recommended backend hardware configuration][17].